redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * Its IP address on the work LAN

 Our scripts in the next steps will be making changes to this machine.
-They do the best they can to isolate our work: most of it will be under the user "stack", and most of what they run will be inside virtual machines, which we will set up with libvirt.
+They do the best they can to isolate our work: most of it will be under the user "hypervisor", and most of what they run will be inside virtual machines, which we will set up with libvirt.

 However, some work will have to be done in root: installing some utility packages and setting up